 The Heroine jeans are fitted to the waist with a straight, generous leg and a healthy turn up.
 We find these jeans incredibly flattering and comfortable.

-At the beginning of the class you’ll get to try on a calico toile to determine which size you should be going for.
-Then you we can determine if any fitting tweaks need to be made.
+At the beginning of the class you’ll get to try on the calico toiles to determine which size fits you best.

 This is an experienced class so we ask that you are a competent sewer with a fair amount of dressmaking under your belt.
 You don’t need to have made jeans before.